adonisjs/v5-docs/content/guides/models/hooks.md

 The `beforeSave` hook is called every time a new user is **created** or **updated** using the model instance.

 During the update, you may have updated other properties but NOT the user password.
-Hence there is no need to re-hash the existing hash, which is the reason behind using the `$dirty` object.
+Hence there is no need to re-hash the existing hash, which is why using the `$dirty` object.

 The `$dirty` object only contains the changed values.
 So, you can check if the password was changed and then hash the new value.